 On January 1, 2014, the defined benefit pension plan created by the Public Service Superannuation Act ("PSSA") was converted to the Public Service Shared Risk Plan (the "PSSRP"), a shared risk plan registered under the Pension Benefits Act of New Brunswick.
-The PSSRP is governed by a Board of Trustees consisting of an equal number of representatives appointed by the Province of New Brunswick, as employer, and representatives appointed by the pension plan.
+The PSSRP is governed by a Board of Trustees consisting of an equal number of representatives appointed by the Province of New Brunswick, as employer, and representatives appointed by the employees covered by the pension plan.